bigsmoke/sapienshabitat/pages/and-take-your-plants-with-you/page.md

 ---

-# And take you plants with you!
+# And take your plants with you!

 They left, you know, my mother and my sister.
 They left the Netherlands.
 My mother?
 Permanently, for the first time.
 My sister?
 For the third time, but as permanently as when she first announced her intention to rid herself of her Dutch passport.